Having an important organization-wide meeting that encompasses all of the company’s business aspects and goals?

 And for any that are unable to attend, a recording of the meeting should be uploaded so they can catch up later.

-Gain insight about your target audience through interactivity and connection with MeetingPulse.
+Gain insight into your target audience through interactivity and connection with MeetingPulse.

 Stay connected while working remotely